Achieve a leaner, more defined physique with our comprehensive guide

 Traditionally, many bodybuilders have used cod liver or flaxseed oil to meet their EFA needs.
 However, given the high doses required, a cleaner source of the key fatty acids (EPA and DHA) is recommended to eliminate the need for the body to convert them from one EFA to another.

-We suggest dosing a good quality fish oil supplement of combined EPA and DHA content such as Hydrapharm Pure Fish Oil at 3g daily.
+We suggest dosing a good quality fish oil supplement of combined EPA and DHA content such as Predator Super Omega.
 More potent still is krill oil, although many of the supplements on the market combine krill oil with a lower dose of fish oil to help keep costs down.
 You can of course consume oily fish high in EPA and DHA, but be aware that cooking can damage essential fats.

 Other than essential fats there are various other fats that can be advantageous when dieting, such as hemp oil, evening primrose oil, coconut oil and medium chain tryglycerides (MCT'S).